 - Forum attendance with two workshops and presentation: £200 (Early Bird rate), £250 (after Apr 10)

 - Forum attendance with two workshops only: £150 (Early Bird rate), £200 (after Apr 10)

 Fees include lunch on June 19 and 20 as well as dinner on June 18 and 19.
-Please note there is a maximum capacity at the venue; priority will be given to those presenting at the Forum.
-Registration will open in February.
+Please note there is a maximum capacity at the venue; priority will be given to those presenting at the Forum. you can now register for your place at CADE2018.

 Awards will be given for the Best Overall Presentation and Best Doctoral Presentation, based on the following criteria:

 - Contribution to knowledge;